psfblair/datomic_gen_server/README.md

 keys and values, which would otherwise require a lot of additional punctuation in Elixir.

+## Entity Maps

+The `DatomicGenServer.EntityMap` module provides a data structure for holding entity data as a map of maps or structs.
+The keys of the map are Datomic entity IDs by default, but you can choose any attribute as the index.
+Entity data is by default stored as a map of Datomic attributes to values; however, you can choose to have the data placed into a struct of your choosing.
+You can also supply a translation map in case the field names of the struct do not match the names of the Datomic attributes they correspond with.
+(Make sure to read the Hex docs for important caveats about using this data structure.)

 ## Mocking Connections

 The `DatomicGenServer` module offers functions that allow you to create and use